Risk-team icon

 View a dispute to get more information about it, and decide whether to accept or defend it.

-This shows you the information relating to the dispute.
+The dispute details page shows information relating to the dispute.

 Accept disputes